Skip to main content

 Your DAG will be added to the /dags folder in your GitHub repository.

-3. Create a pull request in GitHub from your dedicated Astro Cloud IDE branch to your development branch and merge the changes you want to add to your Astro Cloud environment.
+2. Create a pull request in GitHub from your dedicated Astro Cloud IDE branch to your development branch and merge the changes you want to add to your Astro Cloud environment.

-Step 13: Deploy your DAG to Astro
+Step 13: (Optional) Deploy your DAG to Astro

 If GitHub Actions is already configured for your chosen branch and repository the new DAG will be deployed automatically with the first commit.
+Note that you might need to adjust your Astro Runtime version and the versions of your dependencies in your requirements.txt file to match the versions you are using in your Deployment, as well as adding the relevant provider package for the database you chose.

-Step 14: Run your DAG on Astro
+Step 14: (Optional) Run your DAG on Astro

-2. Click Open Airflow
+2. Click Open Airflow.

 3. In the Airflow UI, configure a connection with the same values as your connection in the Astro Cloud IDE.
 See Manage connections in Apache Airflow.

-5. Go to DAGs and run your DAG by clicking the play button.
+4. Go to DAGs and run your DAG by clicking the play button.

 Conclusion